espressif/esp-idf/docs/en/api-reference/system/freertos_additions.rst

     :caption: Retrieving/Returning data in byte buffers
     :align: center

 Byte buffers **do not allow multiple retrievals before returning** (every retrieval must be followed by a return before another retrieval is permitted).
 When using :cpp:func:`xRingbufferReceive` or :cpp:func:`xRingbufferReceiveFromISR`, all continuous stored data will be retrieved. :cpp:func:`xRingbufferReceiveUpTo` or :cpp:func:`xRingbufferReceiveUpToFromISR` can be used to restrict the maximum number of bytes retrieved.
-Since every retrieval must be followed by a return, the space will be freed as soon as the data is returned.
+Since every retrieval must be followed by a return, the space is freed as soon as the data is returned.

 Referring to the diagram above, the 38 bytes of continuous stored data at the tail of the buffer is retrieved, returned, and freed.
 The next call to :cpp:func:`xRingbufferReceive` or :cpp:func:`xRingbufferReceiveFromISR` then wraps around and does the same to the 30 bytes of continuous stored data at the head of the buffer.